 Loafers, being such a classic style, have been through countless iterations.
 They have come and gone in popularity, but it seems that loafers will always be a wardrobe staple.
-Loafers are reaching the height of fashion once again thanks to Gucci’s styles.
-Since Gucci’s loafers are such a hit, we are now seeing them pop up in high street stores and on the feet of many on the street.
+Loafers are reaching the height of fashion once again thanks to some designer brands and styles - we're looking at you, Gucci.
+We are now seeing recreations of these loafers pop up in high street stores and on the feet of many on the street.

 Best Loafers For Men

 With so many styles available on the market it can be overwhelming.
-To cut through the noise, we here at Idle Man HQ have put together a definitive guide to the best loafers for men.
-Read on for our top picks so your footwear can be on point.
+To cut through the noise, here at The Idle Man, we have put together a definitive guide to the best loafers for men.
+Read on for our top picks so your footwear can always be on point.

 How To Wear Penny Loafers